Palace of Varieties

-Robin will be assisted by creative showgirls Lucille Power and Sheila Ghelani, and host performances by a number of special guests including soprano Jennifer Coleman, dynamic vaudeville duo Wrench & Franks and London’s finest flappers The Bees Knees.
+Robin was assisted by creative showgirls Lucille Power and Sheila Ghelani, and hosted performances by a number of special guests including soprano Jennifer Coleman, dynamic vaudeville duo Wrench & Franks and London’s finest flappers The Bees Knees.

-Each week they will use a different theme - including show business, flowers, and the seaside - to explore the legacy of local variety entertainment using performance, film, games, music, food, painting and other creative arts activities.
+Each week took on a different theme - including show business, flowers, and the seaside - to explore the legacy of local variety entertainment using performance, film, games, music, food, painting and other creative arts activities.
 The focus of this participatory arts project will be on using the imagination and self-expression, and sharing pleasurable sensory experiences.

 Magic Me is an arts company that works intergenerationally with older people and has expertise in dementia and Alzheimer’s and in combatting loneliness and isolation in our communities.